function-store/TD_ParHoverMIDI_VSN1/README.md

 ### For VSN1 Users

 1. **Install Grid Package** (one-time setup):
-   - Newer Grid Editor versions: Install `TouchDesigner Par Hover Control` directly from Package Manager
+   - Newer Grid Editor versions: Install `TouchDesigner Par Hover Control` directly from Package Manager.
+It will also be updatable from there.
    - Older versions: Clone repo, build, and add manually (see [Getting Started](docs/getting-started.md))
    - Search for, and import the `TouchDesigner Par Hover Control` configuration from Grid Editor to your VSN1 device